Hugh-Kumbi/Cybersecurity-Portfolio/Linux & SQL/Applying Filters to SQL Queries.md

 ## Scenario

 You are a security professional at a large organization.
-You mainly work with their research team.
-Part of your job is to ensure users on this team are authorized with the appropriate permissions.
-This helps keep the system secure.
+Part of your job is to investigate security issues to help keep the system secure.
+You recently discovered some potential security issues that involve login attempts and employee machines.

-Your task is to examine existing permissions on the file system.
-You’ll need to determine if the permissions match the authorization that should be given.
-If they do not match, you’ll need to modify the permissions to authorize the appropriate users and remove any unauthorized access.
+Your task is to examine the organization’s data in their **employees** and **log_in_attempts** tables.
+You’ll need to use SQL filters to retrieve records from different datasets and investigate the potential security issues.

-**Note:** This scenario involves investigating and updating the same file permissions as the ones in the **Manage authorization lab.**  You can revisit the lab to get screenshots to include in your portfolio document.
-If you choose, it's also possible to complete this activity without revisiting the lab by typing your commands in the template.
+**Note:** This scenario involves the same queries as the ones the **Filter with AND, OR, and NOT** lab.
+You can revisit the lab to get screenshots to include in your portfolio document.
+If you choose, it's also possible to complete this activity without revisiting the lab by typing your queries in the template

-## Check File and Directory Details

-In the **Manage authorization** lab, check the permissions set for files and subdirectories in the **projects** directory.
-Make sure you display all permissions, including hidden files.
-Or, use the content of Current file permissions document to determine the current permissions.
+## Retrieve After Hours Failed login Attempts

+You recently discovered a potential security incident that occurred after business hours.
+To investigate this, you need to query the **log_in_attempts** table and review after hours login activity.
+Use filters in SQL to create a query that identifies all failed login attempts that occurred after 18:00.
+(The time of the login attempt is found in the **login_time** column.
+The success column contains a value of 0 when a login attempt failed; you can use either a value of **0** or **FALSE** in your query to identify failed login attempts.)

+Describe your query and how it works in the Retrieve after hours failed login attempts section of the Apply filters to SQL queries template.

+In the **Filter with AND, OR, and NOT** lab, take a screenshot of the SQL query you used and copy it into the template.
+Or, type this query directly into the template.

+## Retrieve Login Attempts on Specific Dates

+A suspicious event occurred on 2022-05-09.
+To investigate this event, you want to review all login attempts which occurred on this day and the day before.
+Use filters in SQL to create a query that identifies all login attempts that occurred on 2022-05-09 or 2022-05-08.
+(The date of the login attempt is found in the **login_date** column.)

+Describe your query and how it works in the Retrieve login attempts on specific dates section of the Apply filters to SQL queries template.

-Describe the command you can use to check permissions in the **Check file and directory details** section of the **File permissions in Linux** template.
-From the lab, take a screenshot of the Linux command you used.
-Or, type this command directly into the template.
+In the **Filter with AND, OR, and NOT** lab, take a screenshot of the SQL query you used and copy it into the template.
+Or, type this query directly into the template.

-Then, use either the output of this command in the lab or the content or the **Current file permissions** document to indicate the current permissions.
-If using the **Current file permissions** document, write these in the 10-character string that would be part of the command's output.

-## Describe the Permissions String

-Choose one example from the output in the previous step.
-In the **Describe the permissions** string section of the **File permissions in Linux** template, write a short description that explains the 10-character string in the example.
-You should describe what the 10-character string is for and what each character represents.

-## Change File Permissions

-The organization does not allow others to have write access to any files.
-Based on the permissions established in Step 3, identify which file needs to have its permissions modified.
-Use a Linux command to modify these permissions.
+## Retrieve Login Attempts outside of Mexico

+There’s been suspicious activity with login attempts, but the team has determined that this activity didn't originate in Mexico.
+Now, you need to investigate login attempts that occurred outside of Mexico.
+Use filters in SQL to create a query that identifies all login attempts that occurred outside of Mexico.
+(When referring to Mexico, the **country** column contains values of both **MEX** and **MEXICO**, and you need to use the **LIKE** keyword with % to make sure your query reflects this.)

-Describe the command you used and its output in the **Change file permissions** section of the **File permissions in Linux** template.
-In the **Manage authorization** lab, take a screenshot of the Linux command you used.
-Or, type this command directly into the template.
+Describe your query and how it works in the Retrieve login attempts on specific dates section of the Apply filters to SQL queries template.

+In the **Filter with AND, OR, and NOT** lab, take a screenshot of the SQL query you used and copy it into the template.
+Or, type this query directly into the template.
-## Change File Permissions on a Hidden File

-The research team has archived **.project_x.txt**, which is why it’s a hidden file.
-This file should not have write permissions for anyone, but the user and group should be able to read the file.
-Use a Linux command to assign **.project_x.txt** the appropriate authorization.
+## Retrieve employees in Marketing

+Your team wants to perform security updates on specific employee machines in the Marketing department.
+You’re responsible for getting information on these employee machines and will need to query the **employees** table.
+Use filters in SQL to create a query that identifies all employees in the Marketing department for all offices in the East building.

+(The department of the employee is found in the **department** column, which contains values that include **Marketing**.
+The office is found in the office column.
+Some examples of values in this column are **East-170**, **East-320**, and **North-434**.
+You’ll need to use the LIKE keyword with % to filter for the East building.)

-Describe the command you used and its output in the Change file permissions on a hidden file section of the File permissions in Linux template.
-In the **Manage authorization** lab, take a screenshot of the Linux command you used.
-Or, type this command directly into the template.
+Describe your query and how it works in the Retrieve employees in Marketing section of the Apply filters to SQL queries template.

+In the **Filter with AND, OR, and NOT** lab, take a screenshot of the SQL query you used and copy it into the template.
+Or, type this query directly into the template.

 ## Change directory permissions